-Public Domain is an ongoing project where we explore public archives from around the world and reproduce government documents that are relevant to today's urgent issues.
+Public Domain is an ongoing project where we make more public already public documents that are important to today’s conversations by exploring archives everywhere.

 Today is May 29th, 2018.
 Since May 3rd, 27 days ago, Mt.
 Kilauea on the island of Hawaii has growled and roared a spewing, spectacular system of riverways of glowing molten lava.
 In a picture from NASA, Mt.
 Kilauea appears like a singular beacon of life amidst a dark planet.
 I saw another picture where the lava and the earth blended into what looked like a ribbon made of feathers.
 Like an unraveling lizard’s tongue, the many streams of fire casually swallow the homes in their pathway.